 Canning up more than just red currant jelly this summer?
 I’ve got plenty of canning recipes to share…

 Sticking with jellies?
-Here’s a few more…
+Here are a few more…